gchq/Bailo/lib/python/README.md

 ---

-You will need to create a [.env](https://pypi.org/project/python-dotenv/#getting-started) file at the root of the project as per the [example.env](./examples/resources/example.env).
+You will need to add the additional authentication credentials in your .env file.
 Parameters should be as follows:

 **USERPOOL**